SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 `report` [Object]: Settings for the reporter.

 `report.reporter` [Array]: The report type(s) that would be generated.
-List of all the available reports could be found [here](https://github.com/istanbuljs/istanbuljs/tree/master/packages/istanbul-reports/lib).
+A list of all the available reports could be found [here](https://github.com/istanbuljs/istanbuljs/tree/master/packages/istanbul-reports/lib).
 Defaults to `["html"]`.

 `report["report-dir"]` [String]: Where the reports would be generated.
 Relative to `cwd`.
 Defaults to `"./tmp/coverage-reports"`.